toyo213/brand-ring/wp-content/plugins/contact-form-multi-pro/readme.txt

 * NEW: The ability to change the settings of the forms was added.

 == Upgrade Notice ==

+= V1.0.8 =
+We updated all functionality for Wordpress 4.2.1.

 = V1.0.7 =
 We updated all functionality for new design of Conact Form plugin settings page.
 We updated all functionality for Wordpress 4.1.1.